erfangc/TextTagger/README.md

 # TextTagger

-Text Tagger plugin using jQuery (potentially expandable to AngularJS) A simple widget that enables user to highlight text with hover instead of drag.
+Text Tagger plugin using jQuery is a simple widget that enables user to highlight text with hover instead of drag.
 With the ability to bring up a context menu.
 Useful for allowing users to tag/annotate text

 ## Install